EgorovGroup-UVA/lammps_install/README.md

 ***Run the following commands in WSL if you use Windows***

 The easiest way to download the entirety of this repository and compile LAMMPS would be to follow the steps starting at **Cloning the Repository** which is dependent on you having git installed.
-You can check if you have git by typing:
+You can check if you have git by copying and running:

 `git --version`